getodk/docs/docs/xlsform.rst

 .. _xlsform-introduction:

 :dfn:`XLSForm` is a standard for designing forms in Excel.
 XLSForms are simple to get started with and can represent complex forms.
-The ODK documentation on this site shows all form design examples as XLSForms.

 XLSForms can be created and edited by any application that works with ``.xlsx`` documents.
 This means that they are portable and can leverage many useful features commonly available in spreadsheet applications such as formulas, comments, and document versioning.